Enjoying the Trails with Your Little Ones and Furry Friends in All Seasons

 Secluded Spots In The Summer

-We all know that the river valley is great in the summer but you can find some extra relief on little sandy beaches that pop up along the river banks depending on the water levels.
-There are larger beaches that you can regularly access, like the sandbar by the Fort Edmonton footbridge and under the Walterdale but you can find your own private spot to dip your toes or paws in if you keep your eyes open.
+We all know that the river valley is great in the summer, but depending on the water levels, you can find some extra relief on little sandy beaches that pop up along the river banks.
+There are larger beaches that you can regularly access, like the sandbar by the Fort Edmonton footbridge and under the Walterdale, but you can find your own private spot to dip your toes or paws in if you keep your eyes open.

 Image